 Skip to content

-Of all the chain restaurants in America, of which there are many, one genre that feels particularly special—and particularly Americana—is the steakhouse.
-Often opulent, celebratory, and decidedly decadent, awash in Pinot Noir and béarnaise, these titans of the American restaurant landscape have come to symbolize delicious excess and extravagance.
-There's something undeniably quintessential about dinner at a steakhouse chain.
+Of all the chain restaurants, one genre feels particularly special: the steakhouse.
+Often opulent, celebratory, and decadent, awash in Pinot Noir and béarnaise, steakhouses have come to symbolize quiet luxury and extravagance.

 All across the country, steakhouse chains come in a multitude of shapes, sizes, and styles.
-Some skew gigantic, a few skew expensive, and others strive to innovate—but what sets a standard steakhouse apart from a stellar one comes down to a laundry list of data, be it personal taste, ambiance, nostalgia, or quality of meat.
+Some are gigantic, some expensive, and others strive to innovate.
+But what sets a standard steakhouse apart from a stellar one comes down to things like ambiance, the drink menu, and, most importantly, the quality of meat.

-According to Samual Taganeca of Four Seasons Resort Maui at Wailea's DUO Steak & Seafood, "Most steakhouses always have prime cuts of steaks, an extensive selection of great quality seafoods, and signature appetizers."
-Beyond the shared commonalities, it's how the restaurants wield these ingredients that set them apart.
-"With these staple steakhouse items that are on majority of the nation's menus, it's important to hone the integrity of that steakhouse concept, always trying to elevate those dishes."
+According to Samual Taganeca, a chef at Hotels Hanalei Bay at Wailea's DUO Steak & Seafood, "Most steakhouses have prime cuts of steaks, an extensive selection of great quality seafood, and signature appetizers."
+Beyond these commonalities, it's how the restaurants wield these ingredients that set them apart.
+"With these staple steakhouse items that are on the majority of the nation's menus, it's important to hone the integrity of that steakhouse concept, always trying to elevate those dishes."

-That said, these are nine of the best steakhouse chains in America doing it right.
+That said, these are ten of the best steakhouse chains doing it right.

 Fogo de Chao